What does the pledge mean?

 What progress has been made?

-For now, we’re rating this pledge “Achieved”.
-The latest data shows that between July 2024 and March 2025 there have been around 108,000 more appointments per week, which suggests that Labour have far exceeded the target.
-It’s worth noting though that we don’t yet have a full year’s data and there remains some confusion over exactly how the pledge was framed and how it should be measured.
+We’re rating this pledge “Achieved”.
+The latest data shows that between July 2024 and June 2025 there were around 103,000 more appointments per week, which suggests that Labour has far exceeded the target.
+But it’s also debatable how meaningful that target really was.

 In the past, as we have said, the government described the promise of two million extra appointments as a rise that would happen “a year”, “every year” or “in its first year”.
 But when the government announced that the pledge had been delivered, the annual element was missing, as it also was from NHS England’s page on which the supporting data was published.

-In its analysis, NHS England counts the total number for specific types of elective operations, outpatient appointments and diagnostic tests and finds that there were 56,249,899 in the first nine months of the new government, compared with 52,085,178 in the same period the year before (once the data has been standardised to the same number of working days).
+In its analysis, NHS England counts the total number for specific types of elective operations, outpatient appointments and diagnostic tests and finds that there were 75,435,185 in the first year of the new government, compared with 70,223,535 in the same period the year before (once the data has been standardised to the same number of working days).

-This means there has been a rise in the number of appointments of about 4.2 million, which amounts to about 108,000 more appointments per week during this time.
+This means there has been a rise in the number of appointments of about 5.2 million.

-As we said earlier, there is also the question of whether the pledge, as now defined, was a meaningful promise to begin with.
+As we said earlier, there is also the question of whether the pledge, as now defined, was meaningful to begin with.

-Although in February NHS England published the data that allowed a comparison of Labour’s first months in office with the same months the year before, it didn’t publish the same data going further back.
+Although NHS England published the data in February 2025 that allowed a comparison of Labour’s first months in office with the same months the year before, it didn’t at first publish the same data going further back.
 This made it impossible to know how significant the rise recorded under Labour really was, until we obtained the historic data from NHS England.

-This data (see chart above) shows that the number of appointments being counted towards this pledge had been rising steadily for several years, since roughly the beginning of 2021.
-This isn’t surprising, since the population has been growing and ageing, and government health spending and the NHS workforce have been rising during that time.
+This data (see chart above) was finally published in July 2025.
+It shows that the number of appointments being counted towards this pledge had been rising steadily for several years, since roughly the beginning of 2021.
+This isn’t surprising, since the population was growing and ageing, and government health spending and the NHS workforce were rising during that time.

 In this context, Labour’s pledge to raise the number of these appointments by two million in a year appears very modest.
-Indeed, if it achieved a rise of two million in its first year in office, it would be by far the smallest rise since the pandemic.
+Indeed, if it had achieved a rise of just two million in its first year in office, it would have been by far the smallest rise since the pandemic.

-While the number of these appointments did rise by 4.2 million between July 2024 and March 2025 compared to the same period the previous year, when standardised for the number of working days per month, they also rose by five million in the same period the year before.
+While the number of these appointments did rise by 5.2 million between July 2024 and June 2025 compared to the same period the previous year, when standardised for the number of working days per month, they also rose by 6.5 million in the same period the year before.